Sun Belt Conference

 The Sun Belt Conference (SBC) is a collegiate athletic conference that has been affiliated with the NCAA's Division I since 1976.
 Originally a non-football conference, the Sun Belt began sponsoring football in 2001.
 Its football teams participate in the Division I Football Bowl Subdivision (FBS).
-The 14 member institutions of the Sun Belt are distributed across the Southern United States.
+The 14 member institutions of the Sun Belt are distributed across ten states in the Southern United States.